-- Home made Kombucha is a probiotic drink that is a little sweet, but also tangy, sour and almost vinegary.
+- Home-made Kombucha is a probiotic drink that is a little sweet, but also tangy, sour and almost vinegary.
 The natural acids in the drink can aid in breaking down of food in the stomach.
 But be careful, don’t drink too much of any liquid with your food, as it dilutes the stomach acid and other digestive secretions.
 I don’t recommend more than 1/2-1 cup of liquid with food.

 2. Milk or water kefir

 If you’ve read my blog about what stress does to gut health, you’ll know that increased stress hormones (especially cortisol) and being in fight, flight or flee mode, decreases the protective mucous lining of the intestines.
-Milk or water-based kefir contain prebiotics and probiotics that help restore this mucous lining.
-In turn, a healthy mucous lining helps foster healthy microbiome, and healthy intestinal cells that can produce the enzymes needed to break down your food and aid absorption.
+Milk or water-based kefir contains prebiotics and probiotics that help restore this mucous lining.
+In turn, a healthy mucous lining helps foster a healthy microbiome, and healthy intestinal cells that can produce the enzymes needed to break down your food and aid absorption.
 Remember, you aren’t just what you eat, but what you eat, break down and absorb!

 3. Mindful eating

 Taking 5 deep breaths when you sit down to eat helps to put your nervous system and body back into rest and digest mode.
 You can help this further by eating slowly (put your cutlery down in between mouthfuls helps with this).
-Chewing your food thoroughly (until its almost a paste in your mouth!) means you are less likely to be gulping down large chunks of food.
-Chewing is one of the first stages of digestion, so if you aren’t doing it well, your stomach and intestines are under even more pressure when they’re already under functioning.
+Chewing your food thoroughly (until it’s almost a paste in your mouth!) means you are less likely to be gulping down large chunks of food.
+Chewing is one of the first stages of digestion, so if you aren’t doing it well, your stomach and intestines are under even more pressure when they’re already under-functioning.

 4. reassess the things you are saying yes to

 What can you delegate, relegate or delete from your life?
 Letting go of the activities, tasks or events that don’t serve you can feel really hard (especially at this time of year), but it is so liberating.
 This is the ultimate act of self-care.
-Reducing your workload, the amount of rushing around, helps reduce your stress hormone levels and supports nourishment and healthy function of the intestines.
+Reducing your workload, and the amount of rushing around helps reduce your stress hormone levels and supports nourishment and healthy function of the intestines.